 With its Central Asian character, its more or less specifically Naqshbandī practices and its readings from the lives of the earlier Naqshbandī saints, the circle around Shāh Musāfir was very conscious of the heritage of its Central Asian lineage.
-Yet on the evidence of the Malfūzāt-e-Naqshbandiyya, the Awrangabad Naqshbandīs seem to have been oblivious to the developments in Naqshbandī thought and practice associated with the Naqshbandī 'renewer' Ahmad Sirhindī and his followers in India during the preceding generations.109 This is perhaps more revealing about the scale of Sirhindī's influence in Mughal Sufi circles than it is about the provinciality of Awrangabad, for Sirhindī's early influence has perhaps been overestimated.
-While Sirhindī's lifetime,110 they were either unnoticed or deliberately ignored by the better-established circle gathered in the city around Shāh Musāfir.
-Despite the role that Sirhindī's thought would play in Naqshbandī circles in Delhi a few decades later, the evidence of the Malfūzāt-e-Naqshbandiyya suggests that it either made little impact on the circle of Shāh Musāfir or was deliberately ignored.111
+Yet on the evidence of the Malfūzāt-e-Naqshbandiyya, the Awrangabad Naqshbandīs seem to have been oblivious to the developments in Naqshbandī thought and practice associated with the Naqshbandī 'renewer' Ahmad Sirhindī and his followers in India during the preceding generations.
+109 This is perhaps more revealing about the scale of Sirhindī's influence in Mughal Sufi circles than it is about the provinciality of Awrangabad, for Sirhindī's early influence has perhaps been overestimated.
+While Sirhindī's followers were present in the imperial camp at Awrangabad during Shāh Musāfir's lifetime, 110 they were either unnoticed or deliberately ignored by the better-established circle gathered in the city around Shāh Musāfir.
+Despite the role that Sirhindī's thought would play in Naqshbandī circles in Delhi a few decades later, the evidence of the Malfūzāt-e-Naqshbandiyya suggests that it either made little impact on the circle of Shāh Musāfir or was deliberately ignored.
+111

 This attitude may have reflected the controversy around Sirhindī's ideas.
 Awrangabad had earlier played an important role in the discrediting of Sirhindī's thought and the acquisition of the learned opinions from scholars in the Hijaz that led to the banning of Sirhindī's letters in the Mughal domains.
-In 1090/1679, the imperial shaykh al-islām had written a decree on Awrangzeb's instructions warning the $q\bar{a}z\bar{z}$ of Awrangabad about the dangers of Sirhindī's collected letters (maktūbāt) were contrary to the principles of the Sunna, and that since the followers of Sirhindī were known to be actively spreading his teachings in Awrangabad, the $q\bar{a}z\bar{z}$ of the city should do his best to thwart and punish them.112 Since this decree did not seem to have been entirely successful, in 1093/1682 Sirhindī's opponents subsequently wrote to the Hijaz to request the opinions of the 'ulamā of the holy cities on certain aspects of
+In 1090/1679, the imperial shaykh al-islām had written a decree on Awrangzeb's instructions warning the $q\bar{a}z\bar{\imath}$ of Awrangabad about the dangers of Sirhindī's followers.
+The decree asserted that some of the teachings contained in Sirhindī's collected letters (maktūbāt) were contrary to the principles of the Sunna, and that since the followers of Sirhindī were known to be actively spreading his teachings in Awrangabad, the $q\bar{a}z\bar{\imath}$ of the city should do his best to thwart and punish them.
+Since this decree did not seem to have been entirely successful, in 1093/1682 Sirhindī's opponents subsequently wrote to the Hijaz to request the opinions of the 'ulamā of the holy cities on certain aspects of